BLEEPBLOOPforLife/vixwin-intraoral-camera-integration/README.md

 Note: If you take a picture using this application without VixWin open, the picture taken will go into the next VixWin patient file you open.

 This project uses an unmodified version of Accord.NET, which is licensed under the LGPL v2.1 license.
 See the ThirdPartyLicenses folder for the license details.
+Source code for Accord.NET can be found [here](https://github.com/accord-net/framework).

 No support will be provided for this program.
 Pull requests will be denied.